 Tips for Best Microscope Illumination

-• Clean the light path regularly, especially the condenser top lens and the underside of the stage.
-This is because small smudges scatter light and create fake haze
+A few simple habits help a lot.
+Clean the light path often, especially the condenser lens and the underside of the stage.
+Even small smudges can scatter light and create haze.

 Applications That Depend on Good Illumination